Lisa Rogal

 Some meez have no mercy.

-Some meez can’t get out of bed because when we go out we have no shield, feel the feelings of all other
+Some meez can’t get out of bed because when we go out we have no shield, feel the feelings of the other meez walking about as

-meez walking about as if they are our own.
+if our own.

 That me believes I have to hoard to survive the empty center of me.

 That me is old and walks very slowly over the frozen ground.
-Another me can’t even go out in this snow
+Another me can’t even go out in this snow with my crutches.
+That

-That me stands outside my burning house confused, wearing only my underwear, flames licking behind
+That me stands outside my burning house, wearing only my underwear, flames licking behind me as other meez look on.

 Another me cracked my hip and died in the hospital surrounded only by meez I didn’t know.
-I tend
+I tend to the body of dead me,

-to the body of dead me, cleaning and making it presentable to a crowd of meez who come to cry
+cleaning and making it presentable to a crowd of meez who come to cry and kiss my dead hands.

 That me is knitting in the corner of the bookstore, silently judging all the meez who enter.

 Many meez invent and make things.
-Sometimes I make other meez pay and pay even for life’s
+Sometimes I make other meez pay and pay even for life’s necessities.
+Other times I give

-resolution skills necessary to sustain it.
+skills to sustain it.

 That me is bullying another me on the playground.
-I scrape my chin on the ground, try not to cry, stand
+I scrape my chin on the ground, try not to cry, stand up and walk away silently

-up and walk away silently but the other me chases me and pushes me again and again until I’m
+but the other me chases me and pushes me again and again until I’m crying on the ground — dirt and blood in my mouth.

-terrified — can’t stop.
-Why do all my meez collide and not recognize myself?
+The me standing over me is thrilled and terrified — can’t stop.
+Why do all my meez not recognize myself?

 SECRET